makinacorpus/DbToolsBundle/docs/content/configuration/basics.md

 </div>

 :::info
 More filename strategies may be implemented in core in the future.
-If you have any suggestions, please [open an discussion](https://github.com/makinacorpus/DbToolsBundle/issues) about it.
+If you have any suggestions, please [open a discussion](https://github.com/makinacorpus/DbToolsBundle/issues) about it.
 :::

 ### Excluded tables